 How Does Work Affect Social Security Benefits?

-For whatever it's worth, the Social Security Administration does not have a recommended age to start receiving benefits.
+The Social Security Administration does not have a recommended age to start receiving benefits.
 The decision is entirely up to you.
-You'll get a little bit less if you start early, or a bigger benefit if you wait until 70.
+You'll get a little less if you start early, or a bigger benefit if you wait until 70.
 You can calculate the difference on the SSA website.
 You may receive a bigger payout over your lifetime if you wait, but that might not be as important as receiving income now, especially if you can no longer work for health reasons.
 Ultimately, the right age depends on your financial situation, your work, and your health.